2025 UT Rio Grande Valley Vaqueros football team

-The 2025 UT Rio Grande Valley Vaqueros football team represents the University of Texas Rio Grande Valley (UTRGV) as a member of the Southland Conference (SLC) in the 2025 NCAA Division I FCS football season.
-The 2025 season is the inaugural season for UTRGV football.
-The Vaqueros are led by first-year head coach Travis Bush, and play their home games at Robert and Janet Vackar Stadium in Edinburg, Texas.
+The 2025 UT Rio Grande Valley Vaqueros football team represented the University of Texas Rio Grande Valley (UTRGV) as a member of the Southland Conference (SLC) in the 2025 NCAA Division I FCS football season.
+The 2025 season was the inaugural season for UTRGV football.
+The Vaqueros were led by first-year head coach Travis Bush, and played their home games at Robert and Janet Vackar Stadium in Edinburg, Texas.

-The Vaqueros are considered full FCS members and will be eligible for postseason play immediately.
+The Vaqueros were considered full FCS members and were eligible for postseason play immediately.

+The UTRGV Vaqueros drew an average home attendance of 12,539, the 16th-highest of all NCAA Division I FCS football teams.